argonne-lcrc/user-guides/docs/account-project-management/project-management.md

 ### Project Life Cycle & Initial Allocation

-After its creation, **popcorn** would be granted an initial allocation, for instance, **20,000 core-hours for the year**.
+After its creation, **popcorn** would be granted an initial allocation, for instance, **5,000 node-hours for the quarter**.

 ### Usage Scenario

-Imagine one of the collaborating scientists runs a job that takes **10 hours** and utilizes **25, 36-core nodes**.
+Imagine one of the collaborating scientists runs a job that takes **10 hours** and utilizes **25, 128-core nodes**.
 This would consume:

-* `10 hours (job duration) x 25 nodes x 36 cores (per node) = 9,000 core-hours`
+* `10 hours (job duration) x 25 nodes = 250 node-hours`

-As a result, **11,000 core-hours** would remain from the original allocation.
+As a result, **4,750 node-hours** would remain from the original allocation.

-### Running Out of Core-Hours
+### Running Out of Node-Hours

-Once all **11,000 remaining core-hours** are exhausted, the project will be unable to execute additional jobs.
+Once all **4,750 remaining node-hours** are exhausted, the project will be unable to execute additional jobs.
 At this point, the team would need to consider requesting more computational time.

 ### Requesting Additional Allocation

-The designated PI can formally request additional core-hours for the project.
+The designated PI can formally request additional node-hours for the project.
 This request will be subject to review and approval by the **LCRC Allocations Committee**.

 * **Communication**: The decision on the request will be emailed to the PI upon completion of the required web form.